I do not choose to run

 Calvin Coolidge's announcement he would not choose to run for the 1928 presidential election.

-"I do not choose to run" was a statement made by United States president Calvin Coolidge to the press on August 2, 1927, on his decision not to run for the 1928 presidential election.
+"I do not choose to run" was a statement made by president of the United States Calvin Coolidge to the press on August 2, 1927, on his decision not to run for the 1928 presidential election.
 The statement was ambiguous and led to considerable debate as to the intentions of its language.

 Background

 Calvin Coolidge, a member of the Republican Party, became President of the United States in 1923 after the death of Warren Harding, and won the 1924 United States presidential election for a full four-year term.
 At his "Summer White House" in the Black Hills of South Dakota, Coolidge gave Secretary to the President Everett Sanders a piece of paper that said, "I do not choose to run for president in nineteen twenty eight".
 Sanders endorsed Coolidge's declaration, and the announcement was scheduled for the 9 a.m. press conference on Tuesday August 2, 1927.

 However, to prevent an overreaction by the stock market on the East Coast, the announcement was moved to midday.
 At 11:30, Coolidge cut out strips of paper with his statement on them, and at the conference, handed each reporter a strip.
 Without providing any further information, Coolidge remarked, "There will be nothing more from this office today."